cundd/custom_rest/Tutorial.md

 * configure you plugin in the ext_localconf.php File
 * call it in your custom Handler

-This fork has made the proper adjustments to show how to do it.
+This fork has the proper adjustments to show how to do it. (untested)